kgrid-objects/opioid-collection/medication/opioid-collection/morphine-milligram-equivalents/README.md

     2. Convert to MMEs
     3. Total

-To run the KO, call MME(opiodPrescriptions).
+To run the KO, call execute(opiodPrescriptions).

-The input must be formatted as follows, where opiodPrescriptions, dosage, and frequency represent keys that cannot be changed.
-Dosage is type float, and frequency is type string.
+The input must be formatted as follows, where opiodPrescriptions, dosage, and dosingFrequency represent keys that cannot be changed.
+Dosage is type float, and dosingFrequency is type string.

   {"opiodPrescriptions":
   	{"opiodType":
   		{"dosage":0.0,
-  		"frequency":""}
+  		"dosingFrequency":""}
   	}
   }

-If there are missing keys (opiodPrescriptions, dosage, frequency), missing values (dosage, frequency), or non-matching values (dosingConversion, conversionFactors), the MME cannot be calculated and will return an error message.
+If there are missing keys (opiodPrescriptions, dosage, dosingFrequency), missing values (dosage, dosingFrequency), or non-matching values (dosingConversion, conversionFactors), the MME cannot be calculated and will return an error message.
 ** Dosage must be in mg. **

 ### Getting started